sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 ## Interpretability of results

-Once the evolution is finished, we obtain the optimized quantum circuit with the best test accuracy - thus ensuring that there is no overfitting on the train data and that there is generalization and robustness in the quantum classifier - and with the lowest number of quantum gates.
+Once the evolution is finished, we obtain the optimized quantum circuit with the best test accuracy - thus ensuring that there is no overfitting on the train data, being classifiers with a high generalization power and robustness - and with the lowest number of quantum gates and qubits.

 <p align="center">
     <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/DS.png" width="250" height="150">               <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/Optimized quantum feature map - moons.png" width="250" height="150">